LAYCAST: LAYered CAvern Surface Tracker at future electron-positron colliders: Introduction

 Furthermore, a series of auxiliary far-detector (FD) experiments have been proposed to be operated in the vicinity of the different interaction points (IPs) at the LHC, dedicated mainly to searches for LLPs.
 They are supposed to be external detectors with a distance of about $5-500$ meters away from their corresponding IP in the forward or transverse directions.
 They are usually equipped with simple tracking technologies, targeting DVs formed by LLPs that may decay inside their fiducial volumes.
-These concepts include FASER~\cite{Feng:2017uoz,FASER:2019aik,FASER:2018eoc} and FASER2~\cite{Feng:2022inv}, MATHUSLA~\cite{Chou:2016lxi,Curtin:2018mvb,MATHUSLA:2020uve}, MoEDAL-MAPP1 and MAPP2~\cite{Pinfold:2019zwp,Pinfold:2019nqj}, as well as CODEX-b~\cite{Gligorov:2017nwh,Aielli:2019ivi}.
+These concepts include FASER~\cite{Feng:2017uoz,FASER:2019aik,FASER:2018eoc} and FASER2~\cite{Feng:2022inv}, MATHUSLA~\cite{Chou:2016lxi,Curtin:2018mvb,MATHUSLA:2020uve}, MoEDAL-MAPP1 and MAPP2~\cite{Pinfold:2019zwp,Pinfold:2019nqj}, ANUBIS~\cite{ANUBIS:2019qdc}, as well as CODEX-b~\cite{Gligorov:2017nwh,Aielli:2019ivi}.
+Additional dedicated detector concepts in complementary configurations include milliQan~\cite{milliQan:2018yeo} and the Forward Physics Facility (FPF) program and its proposed FORMOSA detector~\cite{FPF:2022fxm,FORMOSA:2021gll}.
 In particular, FASER has been constructed and is currently under operation, and the collaboration has published the experiment's first results excluding certain new parameter space of the dark photons~\cite{FASER:2023tle}.
 Phenomenological studies performed in e.g.~Refs.~\cite{Helo:2018qej,Dercks:2018eua,Dercks:2018wum,Hirsch:2020klk,Dreiner:2020qbi,Li:2023dbs,Lu:2023cet,Kling:2018wct,Dienes:2023uve,Kling:2022uzy,Aielli:2019ivi,Deppisch:2023sga,Frank:2019pgk,Sen:2021fha,Jodlowski:2019ycu,No:2019gvl,Berlin:2018jbm}, have shown that these relatively cheap external detectors can probe large parts of the parameter space of a number of LLP models that would, however, be inaccessible by the LHC main experiments.
 We refer to Refs.~\cite{Antel:2023hkf,Alimena:2019zri,Lee:2018pag,Curtin:2018mvb,Beacham:2019nyx} for reviews on LLP theories and searches.

 After the completion of the LHC programs in the mid-2030s, next-generation colliders are planned including Circular Electron Positron Collider (CEPC)~\cite{CEPCStudyGroup:2018rmc,CEPCAcceleratorStudyGroup:2019myu,CEPCStudyGroup:2023quu} in China and Future Circular Collider-ee (FCC-ee)~\cite{FCC:2018evy} at CERN.
 Running as $Z$-boson or Higgs-boson factories, these experiments allow unprecedented electroweak and Higgs precision measurements~\cite{CEPCStudyGroup:2018ghi,An:2018dwb,FCC:2018byv,An:2018dwb,Grojean:2022blp,Guo:2022wti,Ruan:2014xxa,Ge:2016tmm}.
 Moreover, given the comparatively clean environment at the electron-positron colliders, lower levels of background events and stronger sensitivities for searches for hidden particles including LLPs are expected.
 Such searches have been conducted in some past lepton-collider experiments such as DELPHI~\cite{DELPHI:1996qcc}.
 Also, phenomenological studies have been performed for the CEPC and FCC-ee main experiments, estimating their expected sensitivity reach to multiple LLP scenarios~\cite{Cheung:2019qdr,Wang:2019orr,Alipour-Fard:2018lsf,Cao:2023smj,Suarez:2021hpn,Antusch:2015mia,Zhang:2024bld,Blondel:2022qqo,Urquia-Calderon:2023dkf,Ovchynnikov:2023wgg,Chrzaszcz:2021nuk,Bauer:2018uxu}.